hereshem/django-ecommerce/readme.md

 12. Create urls for frontend
 13. Write views
 14. Create templates
-15. Work for signup and login
+1. Create static folders and files
 16. Bootstrap template setup
 17. Home page and detail page design
+15. Work for signup and login
 18. Review and forms
 19. Other remaining features
 20. Finalizing project